-The team at STA Wealth has attempted to keep our clients apprised of updates related to the markets, economy, government, tax, retirement and other changes impacting us during this difficult time.
+The team at Avidian Wealth has attempted to keep our clients apprised of updates related to the markets, economy, government, tax, retirement and other changes impacting us during this difficult time.
 As the Coronavirus (COVID-19) pandemic continues to spread, its impact on businesses and individuals has been significant.
 Stay up-to-date on the latest news with this Coronavirus Resource Center as your go-to resource for commentary, news, and other resources.
 Bookmark this article to check back regularly for updates.

-STA Wealth Articles and Newsletters
+Avidian Wealth Articles and Newsletters

 Weekly Newsletter: If you are not receiving our weekly newsletter, please use the preceding link to sign up.